abid-khan/spring-security-rest/README.md

 Note: Above configuration is marked with @Order(1).
 This is done to ensure that this configuration is executed before RESTful API seccurity configuration.

 ### Authorization ###
-In this step RESTful resources are authorized for access.
-This authorization is done against a valid token.
+In this step RESTful resources are authorized against a valid authorization token.
 This process is mainly achieved in "TokenBasedAuthenticationFilter"  filter.
 This step is tipycally consists of bellow sequence

  * Token is fetched from request header
  * Then lookup is done to check if user exists in system for current token